geomesa/geomesa-tutorials/geomesa-quickstart-kafka/README.md

 What's Happening in GeoServer
 -----------------------------

-The layer preview of GeoServer uses the `LiveKafkaConsumerFeatureSource` to show a real time view of the current state of the data stream.
+The layer preview of GeoServer uses the `KafkaFeatureStore` to show a real time view of the current state of the data stream.
 Two `SimpleFeature`s are being updated over time in Kafka which is reflected in the GeoServer display.